headline-design/siwa-docs/additional-support/attribution-and-recognition.md

 ### Attribution

-"Sign In With Algorand" (SIWA) draws inspiration from and builds upon the foundational ideas established by other blockchain-based authentication protocols.
+"Sign-In With Algorand" (SIWA) draws inspiration from and builds upon the foundational ideas established by other blockchain-based authentication protocols.
 These pioneering projects have shaped the evolution of decentralized authentication and informed the development of SIWA for the Algorand ecosystem.

 #### SIWE (Sign-In with Ethereum)